We hear a lot about carbs. We joke about how delicious they are; we moan about eating too many. But what's the real story?

 Your body runs on glucose, and your brain must have it to function properly.
 So, good carbs are an important part of your diet and an instant source of fuel.

-A good source of carbs are berries, vegetables and whole grains.
-Whole grains are packed with vitamins, fiber and anti-oxidants that are important for good health.
+Good sources of carbs include berries, vegetables, and whole grains.
+Whole grains in particular are packed with vitamins, fiber, and anti-oxidants that are important for good health.
 They also provide fatty acids, magnesium, vitamin B, folate and zinc.

-Fruits and starchy veggies have some of those nutrients plus phytonutrients (flavonoids – carotenoids), which may help fight certain diseases.
+Fruits and starchy veggies have some of those nutrients as well, plus phytonutrients (flavonoids – carotenoids), which may help fight certain diseases.

 String together an abundance of simple carbs and you get these larger molecules.
-Your body must break them down into simple carbs, then to glucose to use them for energy.
-Your blood sugar goes up much slower and are less likely to changed to fat.
-Complex carbs include pasta, potatoes, beans and multi grain breads.
+Your body must break them down into simple carbs, and then to glucose to use them for energy.
+Your blood sugar goes up much more slowly, and it's less likely to convert to fat.
+Complex carbs include pasta, potatoes, beans, and multi grain breads.

-How many carbohydrates should I take?
-This answer has a lot of variables, age, gender, size and daily activity.
-A general rule for the average person is ½ of daily caloric intake should be from fruits, veggies, grains, beans and dairy.
+There isn't one size fits all when it comes to carbs.
+There are variables to consider, such as age, gender, size, and amount of daily activity.
+A general rule for the average person is ½ of daily caloric intake should be from fruits, veggies, grains, beans, and dairy.

+Our advice?
 Go with the health carbs and not the simple ones.
-STAY HEALTHY.
+STAY HEALTHY!